sarahkalen/CS50/README.md

 -Vigenère’s cipher

-A slightly more complex encryption program in C based on polyalphabetic subsitituion.
+A slightly more complex encryption program in C based on polyalphabetic subsititution.